discourse/discourse/docs/ADMIN-QUICK-START-GUIDE.md

 ### Building Your Community

-Be patient!
-Building communities is hard.
+Be patient; building communities is hard.
 Before launching, be sure to:

 1. Define your community's purpose in a pinned or banner topic.
 2. Seed the discussion with interesting topics.